infinitewarp/hackintosh-opencore-msi-z490/README.md

     - Filevault *probably* works, but I don't have it enabled on this system (yet).
 - :grey_question: Apple Music, Apple TV
     - Apple Music *probably* works, but Apple TV *probably doesn't* work since it likely requires hardware Fairplay DRM decoding.
-- :grey_question: line-in/microphone audio
-    - I don't have a plain old line-in microphone to test with.
 - :grey_question: digital audio out and surround sound
     - Related options appear in System Preferences: Sound: Output, but I don't have the appropriate audio equipment to test.